wp-plugins/ezanga-contextual/readme.txt

 == eZanga's Contextual Plugin ==

-Install the plugin and set up an account with eZanga's publisher platform (Traffic Advisors®) to quickly, and easily, generate related posts for your site.
+Install the plugin and set up an account with eZanga's publisher platform (Traffic Advisors&reg;) to quickly, and easily, generate related posts for your site.
 Advertisements' are based on the content of the title and/or the content of the posts which makes them relevant to your readers.
 With relevant content, you'll reduce your bounce rate and retain visitors longer.
 Get started today with our easy to use, customizable widget.

 == What's eZanga.com? ==

 eZanga's advanced fraud protection platform detects users' behavior patterns and determines in real-time whether or not the traffic source is a legitimate user or an automated machine.
 To maintain traffic quality, fraudulent clicks are eliminated before the client's budget is spent on them.
-By analyzing billions of searches per month, Traffic Advisors® is able to make judgments and respond quickly.
+By analyzing billions of searches per month, Traffic Advisors&reg; is able to make judgments and respond quickly.
 This ensures maximum exposure for advertisers through relevant ad placement.

 	- http://www.ezanga.com/
 	- 888-439-2642